jimishol/cholidean-harmony-structure/README.md

 - The backend merges them into the `active_notes` Love2D thread channel (no file I/O delays).
 - The visualiser immediately reflects live playing.
 - Control commands (`gain`, `player_start`, etc.) flow over TCP exactly like in FluidSynth mode — no stdout buffering issues.

+#### 🏫 Classroom Scenario — Teacher & Students

+This setup can also be used in a distributed classroom environment:

+- **Teacher Desktop**
+  - Runs the analyzer and the UDP bridge.
+  - Plays the audio locally (optionally with FluidSynth).
+  - Shares its LAN IP address with students.

+- **Student Laptops**
+  - Run the visualiser with `M.shellHost` (in `constants.lua`) set to the teacher’s IP.
+  - Receive the same UDP MIDI events over the network.
+  - Display identical harmony/visuals in sync with the teacher’s audio.

+**Benefits**
+- One teacher machine drives many student laptops.
+- Students see the same harmonic analysis in real time.
+- Student laptops remain lightweight (no audio synthesis required).
+- Perfect for group lessons, workshops, or demonstrations.

 ---